-The Board is supported by its Committees, which make recommendations to the Board on those matters delegated to them.
-These Committees comprise only Non-Executive Directors and each is chaired by an independent Non-Executive Director.
-Matters such as internal and external audit, risk, financial reporting, governance, and remuneration policies are delegated to these Committees, in order that the Board can spend a greater proportion of its time on strategic items.
+The Board is supported by Committees to which it has delegated relevant authority; the principal Committees being the Board Risk Committee, the Audit Committee and the Nominations and Remuneration Committee.
+These Committees comprise only Non-Executive Directors and each is chaired by an Independent Non-Executive Director.
+Matters such as internal and external audit, risk, financial reporting, governance and remuneration policies are delegated to these Committees in order that the Board can spend a greater proportion of its time on strategic items.

 The Committee Chairs report to the Board at the Board meeting following each Committee meeting on the activities of their respective Committees.
-The Board Chairman undertakes an annual review of performance of each Director.
+The Board Chairman undertakes an annual review of performance of each director.
 The Board Chairman's performance is evaluated by the Non-Executive Directors taking account of the views of the Executive Directors.